MUSICContact me for scores and parts

 Clarinet Sonata (clarinet and piano, 3 movements c.
 10’00”)

-Written in 1972, this sonata had its first performance in 2016(!) at the Chapel Royal in Brighton with Steve Dummer (clarinet) and Yoko Ono (piano) and was repeated by them soon afterwards.
+Written in 1972, this sonata had its first performance nearly fifty years later, in 2016, at the Chapel Royal in Brighton with Steve Dummer (clarinet) and Yoko Ono (piano) and was repeated by them soon afterwards.
+Recorded by Steve Dummer and Yoko Ono on Claudio Records CD CC6045-2.

 Hear the third movement in Soundcloud